-Then you have to set up filters and labels to categorize your emails according to the stages of your prospects.
-None of this is so difficult to configure, but you need to invest some time on that to build a functional workflow.
+You have to set up filters and labels to categorize your emails according to your prospects’ stages.
+None of this is difficult to configure, but you need to invest some time to build a functional workflow.

 Unfortunately, the only way of sharing the same email address with this option is to share logins and passwords.

-You can eliminate the back and forth between tools, saving essential time that can be spent on closing more deals.
+You can eliminate the back and forth between tools, saving essential time to close more deals.
 Not forgetting to mention how great it is to have everything automated in your workflow, so you can concentrate all your efforts on just talking to the prospects.